pdm358/smart-inhaler/docs/low_power.md

 !["docs\measurements\100s + no uses + connection.stpm"](pics/pwr_100s+no%20uses+connection.png)

-### 5 uses of the inhaler with a continuos BLE connection
+### D) 5 uses of the inhaler with a continuos BLE connection

 This is not how the inhaler currently behaves, but rather an overestimation of its power consumption.

 As demonstrated before, maintaining a BLE connection is a power intensive task.
 In this measurement, the inhaler never disconnects from a phone (which is not the actual case) but remains connected whether it is used or not.
+In reality, the inhaler disconnects as soon as it sends all IUEs.

 File: "docs\measurements\100s + 5 uses + continuos connection.stpm"

 !["docs\measurements\100s + 5 uses + continuos connection.stpm"](pics/pwr_100s+5uses+continuos%20connection.png)

-### 5 uses of the inhaler with disconnections after use
+### E) 5 uses of the inhaler with disconnections after use

 This is an accurate measurement of the system consumption.
 This was measured while the inhaler was working with our *Breathe* app.
 The inhaler sends an IUE and disconnects once there are no more IUEs to send to save power.

-It is still an overestimation because 5 uses in 100 seconds is way too much.
+It is still an overestimation because 5 uses in 100 seconds is too many.

 File: "docs\measurements\100s + 5 uses + disconnection optimization + app.stpm"